Sihlesnimba/glowpoints-frontend/README.md

 - Add customers with name and phone number.
 - Use QR code or manual log to register visits.
 - Track total visits and reward eligibility.

----

-Built with ❤️ for the Vibe Coding Hackathon 2.0